MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 - Users will no longer be able to access Microsoft Mesh.
 - Users will continue to have access to the Mesh toolkit in Unity but will be unable to access the Microsoft Mesh application to publish and experience your environments in Mesh.

 Give us feedback about your trial experience!
-Tell us what you think in the feedback below.
+Tell us what you think using the feedback form in Microsoft Mesh or using the feedback button below.

+## Microsoft Mesh Trial FAQs

+### How many licenses come with the Microsoft Mesh trial?

+The trial allocates 1,000,000 licenses for users.

+### How long does the trial last?

+The duration of the trial is six months, starting from the activation date/time.

+### What are the subscription and license requirements for Microsoft Mesh?

+To use Microsoft Mesh, all users (including developers, event organizers, and event attendees/users) are required to have a M365 Office subscription with access to SharePoint, OneDrive, and M365 Calendar.
+Ensure your organization has a M365 Business Basic/Standard/Premium, Office 365 E1/E3/E5, or Microsoft 365 E3/E5 subscription and users have licenses assigned.

+### What M365 admin roles are necessary for deployment?

+Please refer to the table listed above, [Roles needed to start trial and assign licenses](#roles-needed-to-start-trial-and-assign-licenses).

 ## Troubleshooting